-- 3. Make definite arrangements with the contest manager by completing the contractual agreement found on the "Adjudicator Information" link on the UIL's Theatre page.
-Additionally, some institutions may require the execution of their institutional contracts. - Assignments for junior high contests do not count towards the 6 contests allowed. - Contact with judges for junior high contests may begin after the September planning meeting. - A check should be issued following the critique or no later than ten working days following the contest unless the contract is modified to reflect an adjustment.
+- \ Only the first adjudicator in a panel may be contacted at this time.
+The second and third panelists are contacted after November 1st. - A check should be issued following the critique or no later than ten working days following the contest unless the contract is modified to reflect an adjustment.
 Concerns regarding failure to receive timely payment for a contest should be directed to the State Theatre Director and shall result in notification of the UIL State Executive Committee. - 4.
 Request of your contest manager titles of plays being produced in the contest and copies of scripts unfamiliar and unavailable to you from easily accessible sources. - The contest manager is responsible for providing (by phone) the adjudicator with play titles immediately following the Title Entry Deadline; for area or regional, on entry deadline dates.
 Scripts requested by the adjudicator for zone and district (and when possible above the district level) shall be provided through the contest manager. - Titles of all One-Act Play Contest entries are available from the League after the title entry deadline in February.
 Adjudicators may obtain reading copies of plays on the approved lists and most plays approved by individual request from the League's Drama Loan Library.
 Information on the library can be found on the Theatre page of the UIL website.
 (Resources and Forms) Scenes or cuttings being produced are not available from the library and should be obtained through the contest manager.
 Be thoroughly familiar with plays being adjudicated.